RealGuin/AndromedaShooter/README.md

-This is a simple and short project for the Applied Programming Language course, based on the corresponding practical lessons.
-A spaceship shooter with a cyberpunk/futurist theme.
+This is a simple and short project using the Pygame library for the Applied Programming Language course, based on the corresponding practical lessons.
+A spaceship shooter with a cyberpunk/futuristic theme.